TOC:

 As most summer experiences through CIPE are 8-10 weeks long, the opportunity for part-time work (at Yale or elsewhere) before and/or after these experiences is a definite possibility with enough planning and commitment.
 Students might be particularly interested in earning money by working for Commencement and Yale College Reunions in May and June.

-With any type of fundraising, it is important first to be specific about:
+With any type of fundraising, it is important to be specific about:

 Tip: Some ideas: